 In 1993 Stephen returned to Toronto and worked with Miriam Shiell Fine Art, and afterwards worked at the Visual Arts Office of the Ontario Arts Council.

-in 2014 Stephen Romano produced with Marquand Books the definitive monograph on America's earliest visionary artist Charles Dellschau, of which Stephen represent the majority of the available works.
+in 2014 Stephen Romano produced with Marquand Books the definitive monograph on America's earliest visionary artist Charles Dellschau, of which Stephen present the majority of the available works.

 In 2015 Stephen Romano curated the exhibition "Opus Hypnagogia" at Brooklyn's Morbid Anatomy Museum.
 The exhibition received vast media coverage including a feature article in the New York Times.

-Also in 2015 Stephen relocated the gallery to Brooklyn's Bushwick district and completed his program with exhibition by Rithika Merchant, Jel Ena, Charles Dellschau, David Molesky as well as the critically acclaimed exhibition "Saint Bowie".
+Also in 2015 Stephen relocated the gallery to Brooklyn's Bushwick district and completed his program with exhibition by Rithika Merchant, Jel Ena, Charles Dellschau, David Molesky, Matthew Dutton, as well as the critically acclaimed exhibitions "Saint Bowie", "Magia Sexualis" and "Lexicon Infernali".

 Stephen Romano has published several catalogs and essays by some of the most engaging and provocative writers of our time including the late Thomas McEvilley, Tom Patterson, David Ebony, Randall Morris, Christopher Ian Lutz, Barbara Safarova, A.D.
 Coleman, Allison C. Meier, Samuel D Gliner, Pam Grossman, Robert C. Morgan, and Idlu Lili Regulus.